 - 4 mg

 If you’d like to know more about specific side effects of Rexulti that may vary by strength, check out the medication’s prescribing information.
-You can also ask your doctor or pharmacist.
+You can also ask your doctor or pharmacist for more information.

 Can stopping Rexulti treatment cause side effects of withdrawal?

-Yes, stopping Rexulti treatment could cause withdrawal.
+Yes, it is possible that stopping Rexulti treatment could cause withdrawal.
 Withdrawal refers to unpleasant effects that can occur when you suddenly stop taking a drug that your body has become dependent on.
-(With dependence, your body needs a drug in order to feel normal.)
+(With dependence, your body needs a drug to feel as it usually does.)

 Withdrawal wasn’t reported in clinical trials of Rexulti.
 But withdrawal has been reported by people who abruptly stopped taking similar drugs, such as Abilify (aripiprazole).
-Abilify and Rexulti belong to the same group of drugs, called atypical antipsychotics.
+Abilify and Rexulti belong to the same class of drugs called atypical antipsychotics.

 Withdrawal symptoms could include:

-Due to the risk of withdrawal, you should not stop taking Rexulti without first speaking with your doctor.
+Due to the risk of withdrawal, do not stop taking Rexulti without first speaking with your doctor.
 If you want to stop taking Rexulti, your doctor can recommend a plan to help you taper off Rexulti.
 Tapering off means that your doctor will have you slowly decrease your dosage over time.
-This is safer than suddenly stopping the drug and can lower your risk for withdrawal.
+This is safer than suddenly stopping the drug and can lower your risk of withdrawal.

 If you have concerns about withdrawal effects with Rexulti, make sure to talk with your doctor or pharmacist.